DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

   <img src="Images/Demo_Application_Diagram.PNG" alt="Demo Application Diagram" width="575"/>
 </p>

-All custom FPGA hardware is packaged inside an IP block called ISCAS_demo_IP1 that has an AXI interface, as shown in the Vivado block diagram below.
-A Microblaze communicates with the custom IP through the AXI interface and also with the Python GUI over UART.
+All custom FPGA hardware is packaged inside an IP block (ISCAS_demo_IP1) with an AXI interface, as shown in the block diagram below.
+A Microblaze communicates with the custom IP through the AXI interface and with the Python GUI over UART.

 <p align="center">
   <img src="Images/Vivado_Block_Diagram.PNG" alt="Vivado Block Diagram" width="550"/>